10 Total Task Chaining Examples to Enhance ABA Therapy Outcomes

 6. Drying

-By teaching each phase in sequence, learners can master one element before moving on to the next, ensuring a comprehensive understanding of the task at hand.
+By teaching each phase in sequence, learners can master one element before moving on to the next, ensuring a of the .

 Each box shows a step in the handwashing process.
 Follow the arrows to see the order in which to perform each action for effective handwashing.